n106ky/SLG-OPS102/Week 9 - Resources and Processes (Extra)/w9_Resources_and_Processes_Extra.md

   <li>Explain the roles of PRI and NI.</li>
   <li>Explain the steps to kill a process in htop.</li>
   <li>What is the default signal for killing a process?</li>
+  <li>What other commands can be used to look up a task's PID on Linux?
+What about on Windows?/li>
 </ol>